Dryden Rail Trail

 FacebookTwitterEmail

 Originally known as the Dryden Lake Trail, it was later renamed in honor of the highway superintendent who strongly advocated for its creation.
-The trail weaves its way from Main Street in Dryden through Dryden Lake Park and ends at the intersection with the Finger Lakes Trail on East Lake Road.
+The trail weaves its way from Main Street in Dryden through Dryden Lake Park and ends near an intersection with the Finger Lakes Trail on East Lake Road.
+The trailhead in Dryden extends into a tree-lined alley and progresses from suburban to wild to park to wild again.

 Past the intersection with Rte.
 38, the old rail bed is flanked on either side by wetlands.
 Cyclists will appreciate the obstruction-free path allowing them to coast along the flat terrain taking in the sights and excellent birding.
-But keep an eye out for the slow crossing turtles and an abundance of amphibians that wander across the stone dust path.
+But keep an eye out for slow crossing turtles and an abundance of amphibians that wander across the stone dust path.
 Walkers, at their slower pace, will have greater opportunities to see wildlife in the swamps and marshes.
 Benches are located every half-mile along the trail, which are not only appreciated for the opportunity to relax in the tranquil setting, but also as a reliable and quick gauge of progress.
 The benches are frequently accompanied with information placards describing the surrounding environment or abundant wildlife to see nearby.

 Let’s save more land and open new nature preserves across the region!